 Apple is now issuing beta versions of the next update to Sierra.
-If you want to download the beta you will need to be registered as an Apple Developer.
-Here's how to register as a beta tester), Apple has since made the update available to public beta testers.
+While it was initially only available to registered Apple Developers (here's how to register as a beta tester), Apple has since made the update available to public beta testers.

 macOS Sierra features

 What's new in macOS Sierra?

 Auto Unlock with Apple Watch